DDD Europe 2025 - - Software Modelling & Design Conference

 Car parks with discount

-In Parking Station ZOO, Parking Roosevelt and Parking Centraal, all within walking distance of the venue, our visitors get a special discount.
+There are car parks within walking distance of the venue, where our visitors get a special discount.
+These parkings all have accessible parking spaces.

-During the weekend you can park at Parking Centraal for only 5 euros per day.
-Reserve a parking space for the day of your visit (you don't need a promotional code).
+• During the weekend you can park at Parking Centraal for only 5 euros per day.
+You don't need a promotional code to reserve a parking space.
 After parking, cross the station to enter the venue.

 Other car parks in the area